klyshko/EFX-project/writeup.md

 ![](pics/occupancy.png)

 Intuitively, the last graph represents "something like" a radial distribution function for the crystal waters.
-This monotoneous function converging to unity shows that at the distance less than 2.0 Å from the crystal sites it is more likely to find a water than from the  bulk water sites...
+This non-monotoneous function converging to unity shows that at the distance less than 2.0 Å from the crystal sites it is more likely to find a water than from the  bulk water sites...
 It means these sites serve as "magnets" - crystal water postions are more favorable.
 Thus, the setup of the crystal cell seems to reproduce this effect.

-### 1.8 Salt concentration and pH
+### 1.8.
+Salt concentration and pH

 **Lines from the `5e11.pdb` file:**